Peas And Beets: The Perfect Companion Planting Combo

 Image of peas and beets companion planting

-• Image 1: A row of beets with a row of peas planted in between.
+- Image 1: A row of beets with a row of peas planted in between.
 The beets are taller than the peas, and the peas are climbing up a trellis.
-Image of Peas and beets companion planting 1

-• Image 2: A bed of beets with a few pea plants interspersed throughout.
+- Image 2: A bed of beets with a few pea plants interspersed throughout.
 The beets are a deep red color, and the pea plants are green.
-Image of Peas and beets companion planting 2

-• Image 3: A close-up of a beet plant with a pea plant growing next to it.
+- Image 3: A close-up of a beet plant with a pea plant growing next to it.
 The beet leaves are dark green, and the pea tendrils are winding around the beet stalk.
-Image of Peas and beets companion planting 3

-• Image 4: A pot of beets with a few pea plants growing in the same pot.
+- Image 4: A pot of beets with a few pea plants growing in the same pot.
 The beets are a variety of colors, including red, yellow, and white.
-Image of Peas and beets companion planting 4

-• Image 5: A vertical garden with beets and peas planted on different levels.
+- Image 5: A vertical garden with beets and peas planted on different levels.
 The beets are at the bottom level, and the peas are climbing up the trellis.
-Image of Peas and beets companion planting 5

 Post a Comment for "Peas And Beets: The Perfect Companion Planting Combo"